Top34051/colorswap/README.md

 # ColorSwap: A Color and Word Order Dataset for Multimodal Evaluation

-ColorSwap is a novel dataset designed to assess and improve the proficiency of multimodal models in matching objects with their colors.
+ColorSwap is a dataset designed to assess and improve the proficiency of multimodal models in matching objects with their colors.
 The dataset is comprised of 2,000 unique image-caption pairs, grouped into 1,000 examples.
 Each example includes a caption-image pair, along with a "color-swapped" pair.
 Crucially, the two captions in an example have the same words, but the color words have been rearranged to modify different objects.
 The dataset was created through a novel blend of automated caption and image generation with humans in the loop.

 Paper: Coming soon!